Thomas-DeOliveira/collabmd/README.md

 CollabMD starts a local server, scans the vault, and opens a browser-based editor with:

-- **File explorer sidebar** — browse, create, rename, and delete `.md`, `.mmd`, `.mermaid`, `.puml`, `.plantuml`, and `.excalidraw` files plus folders
+- **File explorer sidebar** — browse, create, rename, and delete `.md`, `.mmd`, `.mermaid`, `.puml`, `.plantuml`, `.excalidraw`, and `.drawio` files plus folders
 - **Live preview** — rendered as you type, with syntax-highlighted code blocks, public video embeds, plus Mermaid and PlantUML diagrams
 - **Anchored comments** — add comments from the editor, open threads from inline markers or preview bubbles, and review them from the comments drawer
 - **`[[wiki-links]]` + backlinks** — jump between notes and inspect linked mentions
 - **Room chat** — discuss changes without leaving the workspace
 - **Presence + follow mode** — see who is online and follow another collaborator's active cursor
 - **Quick switcher + outline** — move around large vaults and long documents faster
-- **Standalone diagram files** — open `.mmd` / `.mermaid` or `.puml` / `.plantuml` files in side-by-side editor + preview, or `.excalidraw` files in direct preview mode
+- **Standalone diagram files** — open `.mmd` / `.mermaid` or `.puml` / `.plantuml` files in side-by-side editor + preview, `.excalidraw` files in direct preview mode, and `.drawio` files in an embedded diagrams.net editor/viewer

 Comment threads are source-anchored and currently supported for markdown, Mermaid, and PlantUML text files.
 You can comment on a whole line or a text selection, then reopen the thread from either the editor marker or the preview bubble.
-Excalidraw files are currently excluded from comments.
+Excalidraw and draw.io files are currently excluded from comments.

+Draw.io files use the diagrams.net embed/runtime.
+Opening a `.drawio` file directly mounts an interactive editor in the preview pane.
+Markdown embeds such as `![[architecture.drawio]]` use the diagrams.net viewer for a lighter inline preview and include an `Open` action to jump into the full file view.

+Draw.io collaboration is intentionally conservative in this release: one connected client holds the edit lease for a `.drawio` file, while other viewers open it read-only and refresh after saves land.
+This avoids silent overwrite races without claiming true realtime canvas co-editing.

 Markdown video embeds are opt-in and use standard image syntax such as `![Video](https://www.youtube.com/watch?v=...)` or `![Video](https://cdn.example.com/demo.webm)`.
 The preview currently supports public YouTube URLs plus direct public `https` video files ending in `.mp4`, `.webm`, or `.ogg`.
 The editor toolbar also includes a `Video` action that inserts the same Markdown syntax for you.